ethereum/pm/AllCoreDevs-EL-Meetings/Meeting 159.md

 And what went well is that the circuit breaker actually ended up saving us because of Prism configured to be met missing five slots per epoch.
 So if we see more than five slots per epoch that's missed, we were defaultable.
 But we didn't.
 That ended up saving us that believe it wasn't for that will probably see a lot more missed block over epoch.
 And yeah, thank you for Chris and other really and for coming together and helping last minute.
 So they ended up banning Prism validators by use by forcing them to use local builders.
 If it wasn't for that, we'll probably also see more missed block along the way.
 So yeah, we're working on postmortem and then we will release that for later.

 **Tim**
 And just one question I just make sure I understand.
-So when you say they're working on the banned Prism validators are you saying the flash spots relay basically refused to accept…like Prism validators connected to it?
+So when you say they're working on the banned Prism validators are you saying the flashbots relay basically refused to accept like Prism validators connected to it?
 Is that right?

 **Terence**
 Right, right, right.
 So they so they're able to see through the user agent stream like who is requesting the header to sign and then you can see there was a Prism validator, the relayer will reject that validator’s request.
 And I believe all the relayers ended up doing this except for one of the relayer.